Updated February 19, 2014

-Click here to view the list of streets in the 2013 program.
+Click here to view the list of streets and subdivisions included in the 2014 program.
 Affected residents will receive construction notices one week prior to the work.
+Once work begins in a subdivision, it should be completed in approximately one and a half months.
+Please be advised that this time frame is tentative pending weather and unforeseen construction complications.

-Visit the 2013 Interactive Construction Map and keep track of where work is being performed in the City of Naperville throughout the year.
+Visit the 2014 Interactive Construction Map to keep track of where work is being performed in the City of Naperville throughout the year.

 - Preventive Maintenance